MatheusAlvesDevi/Meu-Projeto-Unimar/README.md

    <img src="./src/assets/unimar-logo.svg" alt="" width="200"/>
 </p>

-> <b>Unimar Repository</b> was a project developed to help explain some basic concepts of React during the From js to React
+> <b>Unimar Repository</b> was a project developed to help explain some basic concepts of React Js e put in the pratic what i learn about it theses technologies

 # :computer: Technologies